acdh-oeaw/veld_code_11_publish_to_hf/README.md

 ### upload to HuggingFace with one command, avoid redundant data

-To streamline the clunky HuggingFace upload, this docker service encapsulate the dependencies and persists reproducible logic (from which pieces might be taken for manual workflows as well).
+To streamline the clunky HuggingFace upload, this docker service encapsulates the dependencies and makes the calls reproducible with one command only, while also avoiding tripling the local model data size (since spaCy's package creates a whl, and a whole duplicated model folder).

 ### prerequesites